Sage-Bionetworks/BridgeDocs/_articles/ios.md

 git submodule update --init --recursive
 ```

-The BridgeAppSDK Xcode project includes the BridgeAppSDK target for building the framework, and the BridgeAppSDKSample target for building a sample app demonstrating how to use the framework to build a basic functioning Bridge/ResearchKit mHealth app.
+The BridgeApp Xcode project includes the BridgeApp target for building the framework, and the BridgeAppExample target for building a sample app demonstrating how to use the framework to build a basic functioning Bridge/Research mHealth app.